AmadeusITGroup/AgnosUI/docs/01-Headless/00-Introduction.md

 Each store can be subscribed to or integrated into the UI framework system.

-> `state$` is a persistent store in all widgets, grouping all other store values together.
+> `state$` is a persistent store in all components, grouping all other store values together.
 Depending on the framework or use case, it might be more convenient to use individual stores or the global `state$`.

 ### directives